 A helmet is one of the most important pieces of gear that you will put into your hockey bag.
 Your head is the most fragile and important part of your body and you need to protect it.
 It is crazy to think there was a time where they weren’t mandatory!

 When you are looking for the perfect helmet to purchase, it can be overwhelming with all the colors, shapes, sizes, and features that separate one from the next.
-That is why we compiled this list of our top picks of hockey helmets for 2019.
+That is why we compiled this list of our top picks of the best hockey helmets for 2021.

 The Warrior Alpha One is the newest helmet from Warrior.